andrewxhill/andrewxhill.github.io/_posts/2015-03-28-in-defense-of-burger-cartography.markdown

 ---
 layout: post
-title: "In defense of burger Cartography"
+title: "In defense of burger cartography"
 subtitle: "Or, time to fall in love with maps all over again."
 modified: 2015-03-28
 category: blog